codatio/codat-docs/docs/expenses/config-and-categorize.md

 ```
 :::info Setting configuration for expenses and transfers'

-Note that you need to set a configuration if you would like to create transfer or an expense transaction.
+Note that you need to set a configuration if you would like to create a transfer or an expense transaction.

 :::